moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/pitfalls.md

 ## Web vs Node.js

-Node.js code cannot be imported directly from the web side.
-You must use `moonlight.getNatives`.
-See [the cookbook](/ext-dev/cookbook#sharing-code-between-nodejs-and-the-web) for how to access Node.js exports.
+Node.js code cannot be imported directly from the web environment.
+To share code between the two environments, use `moonlight.getNatives`.
+See [the cookbook](/ext-dev/cookbook#extension-entrypoints) for more information.

 ## Webpack require is not Node.js require

 The `require` function used in Webpack modules and patches is not the same as the function in Node.js.
-Instead, it lets you require other Webpack modules by their IDs.

-If you have a Webpack module you want to load, [you can require it by its ID](/ext-dev/webpack#importing-other-webpack-modules).
+Instead, it's specific to Webpack, and only works inside of Webpack modules.
+See [here](/ext-dev/webpack#importing-other-webpack-modules) for more information.

 ## The web entrypoint is not a Webpack module

 You cannot use Webpack modules inside of `index.ts`, because it is loaded before Webpack is initialized.
-Instead, [create your own Webpack module](/ext-dev/webpack#webpack-module-insertion) and use that.
+Instead, [create your own Webpack module](/ext-dev/webpack#webpack-module-insertion) and use that instead.

 ## Webpack modules only load when required

 By default, Webpack modules will not load unless they are required by another module or the `entrypoint` flag is set.
 If you need a module to run as soon as possible, [set the entrypoint flag](/ext-dev/webpack#webpack-module-insertion).

+## Using ESM features

+ESM-specific features (like top-level `await`) are not supported in Webpack modules or the Node or Host environments.
+The `index.ts` file in your extension (and *only* that file) can be compiled to ESM by [modifying your build script](https://github.com/moonlight-mod/esbuild-config/blob/8e91f1db1773380bc140c9ca3e140c30ecf5bcc3/src/factory.ts#L75).

 ## Spacepack findByCode matching itself